bej2/DATA606Capstone/README.md

 -	Ethereum Hash Rate from 2016 to 2021 (current day)
 -	Ethereum Market Cap from 2016 to 2021 (current day)
 -	Ethereum Transaction History from 2016 to 2021 (current day)

+For Twitter data, a python module named Twint was used to gather data.
+It would return the date, text, user, and other data about the tweet.
+The text was put into a sentiment analysis module called Textblob.
+It would return both the polarity and subjectivity of the text.
+Polarity is how positive or negative the text is and subjectivity is how much of an opinion it is.
+These numbers were then averaged for each day.

 ## Methodology and Analyses